 STUDENT: DATE:

 O.E.N.:

 Dear :

-Review Committee Meeting (I.P.R.C.) to discuss ss.
+Review Committee Meeting (I.P.R.C.) to discuss s.
 The date, time and place of the meeting are outlined below.

 DATE: TIME: LOCATION:

-• nsibility of the I.P.R.C. to review/consider yill examine the information relevant to yo your child's identification and placement.
-At this meeting, the our child's needs.
+• ibility of the I.P.R.C. to review/consider y examine the information relevant to yo our child's identification and placement.
+At this meeting, the ur child's needs.

-you are unabl for students, parental participation is welcomed.
+you are unable Form (SE-04) pr to attend, you will be advised in writing ior to placement. to Special Education for Parents/Guard for students, parental participation is welcomed.
 However, if of the Committee's decision and asked to complete the I.P.R.C.

-A copy of Guic your informat • lians, outlining the I.P.R.C. process, is enclosed for

-Signature of P rincipal
+Signature of Pri ncipal

-STUDENT NAM ИE:

-Please compl ete the following section, detach, and return it to the Principal.
+te the following section, detach, and

-If you re tention to attend the I.P.R.C.
-Meeting quire additional assistance in order to tak as soon as possible. e full advantage of our upcoming meeting please contact the
+If you requ ention to attend the I.P.R.C.
+Meeting uire additional assistance in order to take s soon as possible. e full advantage of our upcoming meeting please contact the

-☐ I will not l be attending the I.P.R.C.
+☐ I will not be e attending the I.P.R.C.

-I have receive d a copy of Guide to Special Education fo r Parents/Guardians Yes No
+I have received a copy of Guide to Special Education for Parents/Guardians Yes No

 COMMENTS:

+Signature of Pai rent(s)/Guardian(s)

-arent(s)/Guardian(s) COPY: Signed Original to O.S.R.
-Documentation I ile and the second seco form is being co Special Educatio llected under the authority of The Education Ac nformation and Protection of Privacy Act, personal information on this ct, Sections 8.1(1), and will be used for the purpose of developing a cation or placement.
+COPY: Signed Original to O.S.R.
+Documentation F ile

+form is being colle Special Education ected under the authority of The Education Ac formation and Protection of Privacy Act, personal information on this t, Sections 8.1(1), and will be used for the purpose of developing a ation or placement.
 Questions regarding this form should be directed